 An ephemeral external IP address is an IP address that does not persist beyond the life of the resource.
 When you create an instance or forwarding rule without specifying an IP address, the resource is automatically assigned an ephemeral external IP address.

 Ephemeral external IP address are released from a resource if you delete the resource.
-For VM instances, if you stop the instance, the IP address is also released.
+For VM instances, the ephemeral external IP address is also released if you stop the instance.
 Once you restart the instance, it is assigned a new ephemeral external IP address.
-If you have an existing VM that doesn't have an external IP address, you can assign one.
+If you have an existing VM that doesn't have an external IP address, you can assign one to it.
 Forwarding rules always have an IP address, whether external or internal, so you should not need to assign an IP address to a forwarding rule after it is created.

 Primary internal IP addresses

 Every VM instance can have one primary internal IP address that is unique to the VPC network.
 You can assign a specific internal IP address when you create a VM instance or you can reserve a static internal IP address for your project and assign that address to your resources.
 If you do not specify an address, Compute Engine assigns one automatically.
 In either case, the address must belong to the IP range of the subnet.

 - If your network is an auto mode VPC network, the address comes from the region's subnet.